JoinCODED/WS-Dart-M2-Variabels/01_Dart_Basics/01_The_main_method.md

 }
 ```

-But what does mean? 🤔 don't worry right now, we just have to know that:
+What does that mean? 🤔
+Don't worry right now, we just have to know that:

 1. Every `dart` program has a `main` method.
 2. The `main` method is the entry point of our program.